Carol Banawa

-Carol Claire Aguilar Banawa-Crisostomo (born March 4, 1981), better known in the Philippines as Carol Banawa, is a US-based Filipina singer, actress, and nurse.
+Carol Claire Aguilar Banawa-Crisostomo (born March 4, 1981), better known in the Philippines as Carol Banawa, is a Filipina singer-songwriter, actress, and nurse currently based in United States.
 She is a Star Magic Batch 4 alumna.

 Early life and career

 Raised in Batangas, she has two siblings, Alexander and Cherry.
 Banawa started singing when she was a little girl while her family lived in Saudi Arabia.
 Her family then moved back to the Philippines.
 There, she was invited to join the new roster of ABS-CBN stars through the children-oriented show Ang TV.

 She has performed at the Madison Square Garden in New York City at the 2003 New York Music Festival.